mlswg/mls-protocol/draft-ietf-mls-protocol.md

 MLS client proposing it be added to the group.
 External proposals which are not authorized are considered invalid.

-An external proposal MUST be sent as an MLSPlaintext object, since the sender will not have the keys necessary to construct an MLSCiphertext object.
+An external proposal MUST be sent as an PublicMessage object, since the sender will not have the keys necessary to construct an PrivateMessage object.

 #### External Senders Extension